ibm-cloud-docs/assistant/tutorial-slots-complex.md

 - Ensure that the date requested is not in the past.
 - Check whether a requested reservation time falls within the seating time window.
 - Confirm the user's input.
+- Ensure that the number of guests provided is larger than zero.
 - Indicate that you are replacing one value with another.

 To validate user input, complete the following steps: